lzwjava/blog-source/_posts/en/2025-01-02-blockchain-crypto-en.md

 ---
 audio: true
 lang: en
 layout: post
 title: Cryptocurrency and Blockchain
 top: 10
+translated: false
 ---

 Cryptocurrency, like AI, is known to a large portion of the population.
 I believe the awareness of cryptocurrency is similar to the proportion of people who have access to free internet.
 In countries outside China, a larger percentage of the population is likely to know about cryptocurrency.